 The rear cargo area also has plenty of room for anything you might bring along, too: tents, sleeping bags, a large cooler; the seats fold flat for larger items and if you want to bring along a kayak, paddle boards or bikes, the Passport has roof rails.

 We arrived at Auto Camp near Mariposa, California and packed in for a few days of hiking, horseback riding and evenings around the campfire.
-We camped the only way that either of really think it should be done: In a fancy tent, compete with lights and electric blankets, perfect for when nighttime temperatures plunge to freezing (we also had an airstream for hot showers and making coffee).
+We camped the only way either of us really think it should be done: In a fancy tent, compete with lights and electric blankets, perfect for when nighttime temperatures plunge to freezing (we also had an Airstream for hot showers and morning coffee).

 A Full Size SUV with the Benefits of a Smaller SUV

 Sounds like an oxymoron, right?
 But nope.
 Here’s the thing: I love the cargo space, the wide seats, the spacious center console and wider rear seat of a full size SUV.
-You can fit three child passenger car seats across the rear seat—there are even lower seat LATCH anchors for three seats, and three adults will not feel squeezed in the back seat.
-I also like how the Passport stands a little higher off the — an inch higher than the Pilot— making it great on dirt and gravel roads, snow or driving through shallow water.
+You can fit three child passenger car seats across the rear seat—there are even lower seat LATCH anchors for three seats, and three adults can sit there and not feel squeezed.
+I also like how the Passport stands a little higher off the ground— an inch higher than the Pilot— making it great on dirt and gravel roads, snow or driving through shallow water.

 I don’t need a third row any longer.
-So why pay for it, in both price and size?
+So why pay for it, in both size and price?
 Squeezing into parking spots in a 3-row SUV can be a challenge; the Passport was relatively easy to park, both in parking lots and when parallel parking on the street.